-“You have fallen for one of our girls, if you want to keep this up, you’ll need to prove yourself to us,” Al continues in his loud and almost intimidating voice.
+“You have fallen for one of our girls.
+If you want to keep this up, you’ll need to prove yourself to us,” Al continues in his carrying and almost intimidating voice.
 I think the fact that he is over them and on his broom helps a lot because otherwise, he’d be quite scrawny next to the tall Hufflepuff.

 “What?”
 Molly asks but Al raises a hand to silence her.

-“I challenge you to a beater duel right here and now,” Al pulls out a beater bat from his backpack.
+“I challenge you to a beater duel right here and now,” Al says, pulling out a beater bat from his backpack.
 At this moment, James approaches the couple and, without a word, hands Killian Earhart a broomstick and gets ready to open a box that evidently holds the bludgers.

-“This is ridiculous,” Molly tells James and Al but once again, they ignore her.
+“This is ridiculous,” Molly scolds James and Al but once again, they ignore her.

-“Killian, you don’t have to do what these idiots say,” Molly pulls at his arm, giving Al a dark look.
+“Killian, you don’t have to do what these idiots say,” Molly mutters as she pulls at his arm, giving Al a dark look.

-A great wave of excitation goes through the crowd and the people that were sitting on the pitch quickly leave their spot to come and get a seat in the stands.
+A great wave of excitment flies through the crowd and the people that were sitting on the pitch quickly leave their spot to come and get a seat in the stands.
 When Killian reaches Al, they knock their bats together and under them, James opens the box, freeing the two bludgers.

 “What is this all about?”
 Molly asks in a furious tone when she reaches us.
-She looks so angry with her face flushed and her murderous glare that I turn around and ignore her.
-The Sorting hat definitely made the right choice in not making me a Gryffindor if I can’t even face my cousin’s anger.
+Her face is flushed deep red and I turn around to avoid her murderous glare.
+The Sorting Hat definitely made the right choice in not making me a Gryffindor if I can’t even face my cousin’s anger.
 On the other hand, Molly is pretty formidable, everyone agrees on that; there isn’t much out of her reach when she sets her mind to it.
 Therefore, if she decides to kill us all, she will.
 Why did I agree to participate in this again?

 And what a duel it is.
-Killian starts lightly but very quickly, he seems to notice that Al is not kidding.
-Al dodges the slow hits before sending some very strong and nicely aimed bludgers at the other boy.
+Killian starts lightly but very quickly, seeming to realise that Al is not kidding or giving him any chances.
+Al dodges the slow hits before sending some very strong and nicely aimed bludgers at his opponent.
 When a bludger hits him on the shoulder, Killian gets more serious and starts sending bludgers with more strength.

-“Al is pretty good,” Eliana declares after Killian barely avoids a hit to the head, “can’t understand why he wants to go for the seeker position.”
+“Al is pretty good,” Eliana declares after Killian barely avoids a hit to the head.
+“I can’t understand why he wants to go for the seeker position.”

 “It was his first choice and that’s the one he was going to try for at the try-outs,” I explain to her as Al flies swiftly to the right, hitting both bludgers at Killian in a matter of seconds.
-The older boy dodges the first one and sends the second one back at Al with great strength.
+The older boy dodges the first one and sends the second one back at Al.

-“Why didn’t he get the job then?
+“Why didn’t he get the position then?
 There was someone better than him?”